foundriesio/docs/source/tutorial/installation-linux.rst

 local network.

 #.
 Connect an Ethernet cable to the Raspberry Pi 3.
 #.
-Safely unmount the SD card from your computer, and insert it into
+Remove the SD card from your computer, and insert it into
    the Raspberry Pi 3.
 #.
 Apply power to the Raspberry Pi 3.